 The beauty of having an extension is that your home can grow with you as your family does.
 Most homes that were built for Edwardian or Victorian lifestyle are not perfect for today’s modern living.
 You don’t need to move when you love the area so much, just change it!

 What roof options are available for an extension?

 Flat roof: This has a pitch of 1 to 15 degrees.
-Each roof has to drain slightly but it can be a very small slope.
+Each roof has to drain slightly, but it can be a tiny slope.

-Glass roof: This can look very effective but unless you have a very thick glass you can lose a lot of heat.
+Glass roof: This can look very effective, but unless you have very thick glass, you can lose a lot of heat.

 What exterior options are available for extensions?

 Face brick is the most common.
 Otherwise, render, which is an external plastering that can be painted to match your home.
 Wood cladding can also look very effective by using timber on the outside of your home.